Harley Davidson and the Marlboro Man: Plot

 The two retreat to the nearby airport and hide in the baggage compartment of a plane.
 They escape to Las Vegas, where they check into a hotel, only to be tracked down by Alexander.
 The two escape to the hotel's roof and jump off into a swimming pool.
-Harley realises that they have been tracked with a device hidden in the dollar coin given to them by Alexander.
+Harley realizes that they have been tracked with a device hidden in the dollar coin given to them by Alexander.
 The two hop a freight train headed east after deactivating the tracker, but Marlboro leaves after telling Harley that they owe it to the dead friends who helped them to return to LA and settle things.
 Harley refuses to go and Marlboro jumps off the train.
 Harley has a change of heart and catches up with Marlboro.
-They plan to meet with Alexander, reactivating the tracker in the coin.
-Alexander traces them to the airplane graveyard, locating the briefcase that contained the money but only finds the dollar coin inside.
-However, he sees Harley and Marlboro nearby and a gunfight ensues.
-Marlboro manages to kill Alexander's remaining men.
-Alexander then catches Marlboro and holds him hostage.
-Harley tries to shoot Alexander and misses, hitting Marlboro.
-Harley summons up the aim to hit Alexander and the two kill him.
+They reactivate the tracker in the coin to lure Alexander's squad back to the airplane graveyard.
+On their way there, tensions arise between Alexander and the gang's pilot, Thom.
+The villains locate the money briefcase but find it empty, except for the dollar coin inside, and a gunfight ensues.
+Marlboro manages to take out Alexander's remaining men, before he is subdued by the latter.
+However, Harley overcomes his aiming problems and shoots Alexander dead.

-The duo bribes Alexander's helicopter pilot into taking them to Wilder's office.
-They give Wilder his money back and demand he change the lease on the bar.
-Wilder is unwilling to do so and orders his men to kill them when the pilot, paid off by Harley and Marlboro, appears hovering in his chopper outside.
-He opens fire on the office with the chopper's cannon, killing Wilder's thugs.
-Wilder insults Marlboro's dead father; Marlboro begins to beat him up until Wilder dangles out the window of his office, holding onto Marlboro's disintegrating cowboy boot.
+The duo offers Thom some cash to switch sides and take them to Wilder's office.
+They return the drug money and demand he change the lease on the bar, but Marlboro can't get himself to kill the unarmed kingpin before a pair of guards comes his rescue.
+Wilder orders the heroes killed, when Thom appears through the window in his chopper.
+He activates a cannon concealed under the aircraft, mowing down Wilder's goons and tearing down his office, before waving his former employer goodbye.
+A dismayed Wilder insults Marlboro's dead father, finally causing the cowboy to retaliate.
+Wilder is left dangling out of the broken window, holding onto Marlboro's disintegrating cowboy boot.
 Harley helps him out, the boot comes apart and Wilder falls to his death.
 Marlboro and Harley part ways at a rodeo, where Marlboro is riding a bull.
 As Harley rides away, he picks up a female hitchhiker.